-United Nations Human rights Global governance History International law International relations Responsibility to protect Violence security and conflict
+United Nations Global governance Identity International law International order International organisations Sovereignty Violence security and conflict

-Before starting my doctorate, I completed an MPhil in International Relations (Distinction, St Antony’s) at Oxford, and a BA in International Relations (Gold Medal in the Arts, Trinity) at the University of Toronto.
+Before starting my doctorate, I completed an MPhil in International Relations (Distinction, St Antony’s) at the University of Oxford, and a BA in International Relations (Gold Medal in the Arts, Trinity) at the University of Toronto.

 Teaching specialism, interests and experience

 I teach courses in political science, history, and IR to undergraduate students.

 Recently published: The South, the West, and the meanings of humanitarian intervention in history.
 Review of International Studies, 46(4), 514-533. doi:10.1017/S0260210520000236.
 Available at https://www.cambridge.org/core/journals/review-of-international-studies/article/south-the-west-and-the-meanings-of-humanitarian-intervention-in-history/E6A3C2D6E844D69952F84E69D63EB4A4.